lamansky/entries-iterator/readme.md

 ### Parameters

-1. Bindable: `c` (Array, Iterator, Object, Map, Set, or Typed Array)
+1. Bindable: `c` (Array, Iterator, Object, Map, Set, string, or Typed Array)
 2. Object argument.
 Both of these default to `false` and only take effect if `c` is an Object (i.e. not another recognized type).
     * Optional: `inObj` (boolean): Whether or not to act like the “in” operator by including inherited Object properties.
     * Optional: `reflectObj` (boolean): Whether or not to include non-enumerable Object properties by using reflection.